diyaacharya/VVCE-SwiftPrograms-1/Swift-Experiments/README.md

     git merge develop

-    Note: Do not write anything inside Swift-Experiments Directory Create your seperate directory where you would write practice programs
+    Note: Do not write anything inside Swift-Experiments Directory Create your seperate directory in your branch like "MySwiftPrograms" where you would write practice programs or your own program

+    And after finishing your work please follow these commands
+      i) git add --all
+      Note- You are in your branch
+      ii) git commit -m "Your work done" iii) git push origin <Your Git Branch>

+For any buggy program follow these commands

+Create Seperate Directory ProgrammingIssues and put buggy file here then follow these commands

+     i) git add --all
+     Note- You are in your branch
+     ii) git commit -m "Your work done" iii) git push origin <Your Git Branch>

 #Program List
 ## SwiftExp1.swift - “Hello, World!”
 Program